Chris Chang (Research Assistant in ATS)

-Our Lab focuses on the predictability and future projections of extreme weather from a dynamical system perspective.
-Using hierarchical modeling framework, data-driven method and statistical mechanics, we study the geophysical fluid dynamics across different temporal and spatial scales, such as tropical intraseasonal variability, teleconnections, baroclinic waves, and idealized 2D turbulence.
+Our Lab focuses on the predictability and future projections of climate extremes from a dynamical system perspective.
+Using hierarchical modeling framework, data-driven method and statistical mechanics, we study the geophysical fluid dynamics across different temporal and spatial scales, such as tropical intraseasonal variability, subtropical high, baroclinic waves/annular mode, and idealized 2D/3D turbulence.
 Detailed information can be found in “Publications”.

 2023/09/05 Yu-Chuan Kan wins 2nd place in student poster competition of NTU AS summer program